DeepakNarayananS/DevSecOps-CICD/INDEX.md

 2. Assign QUICK_START.md as pre-work
 3. Use VISUAL_GUIDE.md for presentations
 4. Reference SECURITY_COMPARISON.md for discussions
-5. Use SETUP_CHECKLIST.md for lab exercises
+5. Use GIT_COMMANDS_GUIDE.md for version control training

 ### For Reference
 1. Bookmark INDEX.md (this file)